jonesethan883/jonesethan883.github.io/_notes/Public/Stories/Pierre Menard.md

 ---
-title: Pierre Menard Author of Don Quixote, by Jorge Luis Borges
+title: Pierre Menard Author of Don Quixote
+subtitle: by Jorge Luis Borges
 notetype: unfeed
 date: 2022-05-26
 ---
-# Pierre Menard: Author of Don Quixote
-# by Jorge Luis Borges

 The visible *ouvre* left by this novelist can be easily and briefly enumerated.
 It is therefore impossible to forgive the omissions and additions perpetrated by Madame Henri Bachelier in a fallacious catalogue that a certain newspaper, whose Protestant tendencies are no secret, was inconsiderate enough to inflict on its wretched readers— even though they are few and Calvinist, if not Masonic and circumcised.
 Menard's true friends regarded this catalogue with alarm, and even with a certain sadness.
 It is as if yesterday we were gathered together before the final marble and the fateful cypresses, and already Error is trying to tarnish his Memory… Decidedly, a brief rectification is inevitable.